secretstartups/handbook/culture/all-remote/benefits/index.html.md

 With employees located all over the world [working asynchronously](/company/culture/all-remote/asynchronous/), contributions can continue even when one time zone's working day is over.

-- GitLab has a people group KPI stating that the percent of sent Slack messages that are not DMs be > 50%.

 ### Happy staff and better productivity

 Employees are [more productive with fewer distractions](/blog/2018/03/15/working-at-gitlab-affects-my-life/), so long as leadership is supportive in equipping teams with the requisite tools, structure, and culture to thrive.

-- For example, GitLab has a KPI of [65 tickets closed per support staff per month](/company/kpis/).

 ## Challenges to consider before embracing remote work

-Despite [all-remote having many advantages](/company/culture/all-remote/benefits/), all-remote work isn't for everyone.
+Despite [all-remote having many advantages](/company/culture/all-remote/benefits/), remote work isn't for everyone.
 It can have disadvantages for employees depending on their lifestyle and work preferences, as well as the organization.
 In the spirit of [transparency](/handbook/values/#transparency), we've outlined [potential drawbacks and solutions to these challenges here](/company/culture/all-remote/drawbacks/).

 ## Which is right for your organization?